Alejogb1/job-board/blog-data/how-can-i-loop-through-folderssubfolders-in-pyspark-in-azure-blob.md

 id: "how-can-i-loop-through-folderssubfolders-in-pyspark-in-azure-blob"
 ---

-Alright, let’s tackle this one.
+, let’s tackle this one.
 I’ve actually spent a fair bit of time dealing with this specific scenario in past projects – usually involving large datasets spread across a hierarchical structure in Azure Blob Storage, needing to be processed with PySpark.
 It’s a common challenge, and thankfully there are effective ways to manage it.
 You're basically asking how to achieve recursive directory traversal within an Azure Blob storage context using PySpark, and it's not quite as straightforward as using the standard python `os.walk` method because PySpark operates on an abstraction layer over the distributed file system.

 The key is to understand that PySpark doesn’t directly "walk" directories in the traditional sense.
 Instead, you construct file paths (including wildcard patterns) that point to your desired data location.
 Spark’s driver then distributes this load amongst the workers who handle the file reads.
 The ‘recursive’ part is handled by the path pattern you provide.
 The `blob_service_client` from the `azure-storage-blob` SDK will be instrumental here.
 We use this to fetch directory structures and generate file paths.